David Cappo

-Early life
+Early life and career

 Cappo was born in Adelaide and educated at St Joseph's Primary School at Kingswood and at Rostrevor College.

 While completing a Bachelor of Arts in Social Work at the South Australian Institute of Technology (now University of South Australia), Cappo worked as a community welfare officer in the areas of child protection, family support and juvenile offending.